 EACH CAMPUS OFFERS:

-Career Counseling Services - Career Counseling provides assistance in locating free computerized career guidance programs, discussions on major and career choices, assistance in locating print and online resources for career research, personality and interest inventories, and assistance with resume writing and interviewing.
+Career Advising Services - Career Advising provides assistance in locating free computerized career guidance programs, discussions on major and career choices, assistance in locating print and online resources for career research, personality and interest inventories, and assistance with resume writing and interviewing.

-Initial Placement Testing - Academic Advisors secretaries will assist students in scheduling any required or desired placement testing.
+Initial Placement Testing - A Student Support Representative will assist students in scheduling any required or desired placement testing.

 Tutoring - SJR State offers all students free tutoring through the on-campus Academic Support Centers.
 Tutoring is available in all subject areas including math, writing, the sciences and more.
 Open computer labs are also available.